-I asked this question because you can get easily swept up in the all of the excitement that comes with a new role.
-Your new employer may have done a fantastic job selling the role and the organisation to you, the new job may have come with a huge pay increase and you’ve started spending the money in your head already, or you may hate your current role so much anything to get out of there is worth taking.
+I asked this question because you can get easily swept up in all of the excitement that comes with a new role.
+Your new employer may have done a fantastic job selling the position and the organisation to you.
+The new job may have come with a huge pay increase, and you’ve started spending the money in your head already, or you may hate your current role so much anything to get out of there is worth taking.

-But wait… Stop… Take a moment to reflect on your true feelings.
+But wait.
+Stop.
+Take a moment to reflect on your true feelings.
 Is the role perfect?
-If not, weigh up the pros and cons and make sure you really are making the right choice.
+If not, weigh up the pros and cons and make sure you are making the right choice.
 The excitement only lasts so long!

 2. The culture

-This is really important, you must consider the culture of the organisation.
-If you didn’t ask this question during the interview process, you can always ask to speak to your potential employer again to get a view of the culture.
-Once you get some details do take the time to think about how this reflects your personality.
+This is important.
+You must consider the culture of the organisation.
+If you didn’t ask this question during the interview process, you could always ask to speak to your potential employer again to get a view of the culture.
+Once you get some details, do take the time to think about how this reflects your personality.

-Is the office a crazy mad start up with lots of Millenials running round make snap decisions – is that really your work style?
+Is the office a crazy mad startup with many Millenials running around make snap decisions – is that your work style?
 Is it a quiet law firm with strict regulations and procedures that must be followed – would that stifle your creativity?
 Whatever the culture is, make sure you are happy to work within it.

 3. The future of your role and the company

 Again, this is a subject that you should raise during the interview process.
-What is the future of your role within the organisation and what are the overall objectives of the organisation?
-Your potential employer should happily give you an overview of where they see your role going and hopefully suggest there is lots of room for you to grow.
+What is the future of your role within the organisation, and what are the organisation’s overall objectives?
+Your potential employer should happily give you an overview of where they see your role going and hopefully suggest lots of room for you to grow.

-The organisation should, firstly, have objectives and, secondly, they should give you confidence in the security of your job.
-If your employer doesn’t really answer these questions it should give you pause for thought before accepting the role.
+Firstly, the organisation should have objectives and, secondly, they should give you confidence in the security of your job.
+If your employer doesn’t answer these questions, it should give you pause for thought before accepting the role.

 4. The relationship between you and your Executive

-As an Assistant you have to work very closely with your Executive(s).
-It is really important that you get on and can work well together.
-Obviously, this is a little difficult to tell during the interview process, but if you ask the right questions you should get an insight into their personality.
+As an Assistant, you have to work very closely with your Executive(s).
+It is essential that you get on and can work well together.
+This is a little difficult to tell during the interview process, but you should get an insight into their personality if you ask the right questions.